List of conspiracy theories: Science and technology

-Global warming
+Climate change

-A global warming conspiracy theory typically alleges that the science behind global warming has been invented or distorted for ideological or financial reasons.
-Many have promoted such theories, including former US President Donald Trump, US Senator James Inhofe, British journalist Christopher Booker, and Viscount Christopher Monckton.
+A climate change conspiracy theory typically alleges that the science behind climate change has been invented or distorted for ideological or financial reasons—higher taxation, controls on lifestyle, and more authoritarian government.
+US President Donald Trump, US Senator James Inhofe, British journalist Christopher Booker, and Viscount Christopher Monckton have promoted such theories.
+Popular author Michael Crichton wrote a novel based on this premise.